vavrines/Kinetic.jl/docs/src/contribution.md

 Thank you for considering contributing to Kinetic!
 This short guide will give you ideas on how you can contribute and help you make a contribution.
 Please feel free to ask us questions and chat with us at any time if you're unsure about anything.

 ## What can I do?

 * Tackle an existing issue.
-We keep a list of good first issues that are self-contained and suitable for a newcomer to try and work on.

-* Try to run Kinetic and play around with it to simulate your favorite fluids and ocean physics.
+* Try to run Kinetic and play around with it to simulate your favorite fluid and kinetic physics.
 If you run into any problems or find it difficult to use or understand, please open an issue!
 * Write up an example or tutorial on how to do something useful with Kinetic, like how to set up a new physical configuration.
 * Improve documentation or comments if you found something hard to use.
 * Implement a new feature if you need it to use Kinetic.

 If you're interested in working on something, let us know by commenting on